Last Updated on March 22, 2023 by

 Get Off Opioids Safely and Restore Healthy Balance

 For decades, the only way to detox from opioid use was at a rapid detox facility.
 While in a drug detox, the patient would be taken off opioids and monitored through the withdrawal process.
 Many individuals find this process painful, and luckily, there is now a safer way to go about coming off prescription pain meds.

-At Alternative To Meds Center, patients undergo a slow taper process.
+At Alternative to Meds Center, patients undergo a slow taper process.
 This taper process, combined with our neurotransmitter rehab treatment, helps minimize withdrawal symptoms and restore the endorphin creation process in the brain chemistry.
 Rather than attempting to cold turkey off pain pills, patients recover at their own pace while under medical supervision from our industry-leading practitioners.
 Through this process, brain deficiencies are healed, diminishing the need for opioids.

 Until research finds healthier alternatives to opioids, the safest way to break the habit to these dangerous pills is to work with an effective treatment team or doctor to oversee the withdrawal process.

 By breaking one’s dependence to pain meds, many doors open that can help a person not only treat their pain, but heal for good.
-Through various adjunctive treatments, withdrawal symptoms can be mitigated.
+Through orthomolecular medicine and various adjunctive treatments, withdrawal symptoms can be mitigated.
 In addition, our integrative medicine approach helps heal the gut-brain and brain chemistry, following opioid use.